-Standard UK comprises members from the international shipping community and seeks to follow good governance principles that would be generally recognised throughout world markets.
-Standard UK is regulated in the UK, as an insurance operation, although also subject to group supervision requirements of the Bermuda Monetary Authority.
+Standard UK comprises insured members from the international shipping community and seeks to follow good governance principles that would be generally recognised throughout world markets.
+Standard UK is regulated in the UK, as an insurance operation, although was also subject to group supervision requirements of the Bermuda Monetary Authority up until the completion of the merger of Standard Club with North on 20 February 2023.